Wanja01YT/standoff2-archive/README.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/2/2f/Google_Play_2022_icon.svg" width="20" height="20" alt="Download on Google Play" style="vertical-align: -3.5px;"> | Google Play

 To install any old version, place the OBB file in `Android/obb/com.axlebolt.standoff2` and then install the corresponding APK file.
-Keep in mind that the servers have been discontinued and most old versions won't work out-of-the-box.
+Keep in mind that the servers have been discontinued and most old versions won't work.

 Starting with version 0.29.0, separate builds are available for ARM devices: **arm64-v8a (64-bit)** and **armeabi-v7a (32-bit)**.
 The only difference between them is the package code, **10xxxx** for the armeabi-v7a version and **20xxxx** for the arm64-v8a version.
 The OBB cache file remains the same but must be renamed appropriately to match the corresponding build.